 The recent shootings in Boulder and Atlanta have left many, including myself, searching for answers.
 What could possess two individuals to open fire on people they don’t even know?
 Do they grasp the dire consequences of their actions on the lives of all parties involved, including their own?
 Couldn’t they try some other, less nasty, way to vent their frustrations, even if still obnoxious?
 These perpetrators suffer from extreme deficiencies in how they process and make sense of the world around them.
 What’s going on?

 Maybe just as frustrating is the sense of helplessness that some people feel about the country’s situation.
 Over the last four decades, the United States has seen a gradual uptick in the occurrence of mass shootings.1 Different things have been done to address the problem, yet shootings slowly keep rising.
 What’s the cause behind it and can we fix it?

 Hammurabi Gone Amok

 The Code of Hammurabi was a set of laws that governed the ancient Babylonian Empire.
 A critical component of the code was a term known as “lex talionis.”
 This is the Latin phrase for the idea of “an eye-for-an-eye.”
-This concept was at the heart of the code.
 Its purpose was to justify retribution against an offending party.
 Shouldn’t the person doing the wrong ultimately feel the effects of their actions?2 3

 The perpetrators of mass shootings are probably borrowing somewhat from the “lex talionis” principle to justify their crimes.
 But instead of trying to target the actual wrongdoers, they satisfy themselves by harming innocent bystanders as proxies.
 They take the code to a whole new level.
 Their intense passion throws reason out the door, leading to awful, irrational actions.